desmond-ong/stats-notes/docs/index.md

-This is a work in progress that is inspired by Russ Poldrack's Psych10 book here: http://statsthinking21.org/, which is another undergraduate Introduction to Statistics course.
+This is a work-in-progress that is inspired by Russ Poldrack's Psych10 book here: http://statsthinking21.org/, which is another undergraduate Introduction to Statistics course.
 This set of notes is hosted on [GitHub](https://github.com/desmond-ong/stats-notes) and built using [Bookdown](https://github.com/rstudio/bookdown).

 Feedback can be sent to dco (at) comp (dot) nus (dot) edu (dot) sg.